0%

 What is your dream horse to ride?

-Who would be at your dream dinner party?
+ho would be at your dream dinner party?

-The cast from Friends (my favourite TV programme), Pippa and William Funnell (who are hilarious) plus I would have to have David Attenborough there – how amazing would that be!
+The cast from Friends (my favourite TV programme ), Pippa and William Funnell (who are hilarious) plus I would have to have David Attenborough there – how amazing would that be!

 Favourite thing about eventing?

 The sense of achievement at the end of a three-day event is amazing.
-It’s not even about the winning, if you’ve completed and achieved something with your horse it’s fantastic feeling.
+It’s not even about the winning, if you’ve completed and achieved something with your horse it’s a fantastic feeling .
 Of course, where we compete is incredible too – Badminton, Blenheim, Burghley – they’re just stunning locations.
 And I must mention the eventing family.
 It’s so supportive, and I’ve felt really humbled following my Bicton win by all the messages, people seem genuinely pleased for me which is lovely.

 Least favourite thing about eventing?